magynhard/class_interface/README.md

 ### Methods

 All defined methods in the interface class must be implemented in the implementing class.
 The parameter count must be the same.
+A distinction is made between static and dynamic methods.

 ### Constant Types

 All CONSTANTS defined in the interface class must be implemented in the implementing class.
-CONSTANTS of interfaces may be defined = nil, to allow all types of definitions in the implementing class.
+CONSTANTS of interfaces may be defined with `nil`, to allow all types of definitions in the implementing class.

-To specify a type, assign its class constant, e.g. String, Array, ...
+Otherwise to specify a type, assign its class constant, e.g. `String`, `Array`, `MyCustomClass`, ...
 If a specified type is defined, it is mandatory for the implementation to use that type.

+<a name="contributing"></a>
 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/magynhard/class_interface.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.